 - Elections shall be for two-year staggered terms.
 Members may not serve more than two consecutive terms; after two years of not serving, they are again eligible.

 There shall be eight undergraduate student members, selected by the CLA Student Board from among currently registered students.
+Undergraduate student members shall serve for one-year terms.
 There shall be three currently registered CLA graduate student members, selected by the Council of Graduate Students or, in the absence of such selections, appointed by the dean.
-Student members shall serve for two-year staggered terms.
+Graduate student members shall serve for two-year staggered terms.

 The dean and any associate deans of the college shall be ex-officio voting members.
 They may not, however, be elected under Section 2a.